aws-iot-builder-tools/aws-greengrass-provisioner/lambda-support/README.md

 What is here?
 -------------

-- `launch-lambda-stack-for-ggp.sh` - This is a script that will build GGP and launch the CloudFormation stack to get it set up as a Lambda function.
+- `launch-lambda-stack-for-ggp.sh` - Builds GGP and launch the CloudFormation stack to get it set up as a Lambda function.
 It does the following tasks:
   - Creates a [Greengrass service role](https://docs.aws.amazon.com/greengrass/latest/developerguide/service-role.html) and associates that service role with the Greengrass service if necessary.
 This is done with two Lambda functions.
 The first Lambda function detects if the customer already has a